johannes-schmitt/DaVinci/Documentation/DaVinci.OC.1.md

 # Only one level of indentation per method #

 ## Description ##
-Having too many levels of indentation in your code is often bad for readability, and maintainability.
-Most of the time, you can't easily understand the code without compiling it in your head, especially if you have various conditions at different level, or a loop in another loop.
+Having too many levels of indentation in your code is a sign that the Single Responsibility Principle (SRP) is violated.
+Mostly, the method is doing things on different abstraction layers.
+Because there are too many abstractions, the code can be hard to understand.

 ## Example ##
 ```C#